 CRH has typically a low exposure to market risks.
-This issue is addressed in paragraphs 4.1.2 to 4.1.5 of this registration document.
+This issue is addressed in Chapter 4 paragraph 4.1.5. of this universal registration document.

 In addition, the provisions of Article 8.3 of CRH's internal rules and regulations allow CRH, if necessary and under certain conditions, to draw on lines of credit from its shareholders.